Deseteral/lebkuchen-fm/README.md

 Core LebkuchenFM Node.js service with MongoDB storage that communicates with clients over WebSockets and REST endpoints.

 #### Configuration
-Configure your instance via Environment variables.
+Configure your instance via environment variables.
 ##### Service
 - `MONGODB_URI` - MongoDB connection string
 - `PORT` - port on which the service will be running (automatically injected by cloud providers)